 As my son and I were cleaning up my heart-break, an idea hit me.
 Coffee is a deliciously smelling sensory activity with many language learning opportunities!
-Read on for our free speech therapy coffee ideas!

 For more detailed activities for specific speech and language goals, read about our very own membership program!

 - /k/ & /f/: Say "coffee" as you pick it up and drop it back in a basket

 - /d/ & /g/: Say "dig" as you dig through the coffee to find hidden objects